pushkarev-alexandr/apushkarev_scripts/README.md

 - **CardReconcile.py**: Creates a CornerPin from a Card node
 - **corenerpinLabel.py**: When pressing the copy_from or copy_to button, removes the matchmove or stabilize label (this label is set by the matchmove/stabilize button in the hotbox)
 - **cornerPinToTracker.py**: Converts all animated knobs to Tracker node trackers
+- **createLinkedRoto.py**: Select the Tracker node, press O or P and a linked Roto or RotoPaint will be created
+- **createReformat.py**: Sets the required resize to width or height.
+Sets shortcut.
+Adds a button to create a Reformat node with the format of the selected Read node.
 - **distortTracker.py**: Distorts the position of Tracker node points using a distortion equalizer node
 - **mergeTrackers.py**: Merges several selected Tracker nodes into one node
 - **transformCornerPin.py**: Transforms CornerPin points as specified in the selected Transform node